NaikHarshal/E-Commerce_Case_Study/README.md

 This case study based on the e-commerce/retail domain
 - We've Recognised customers’ payment behaviour based on their past payment patterns (customer segmentation).
 - Using historical information, we've predict the likelihood of delayed payment against open invoices from its customers.
+- performed Exploratory data analysis
+- Clustered customers in 3 categories using K-Mean technique
+    - Prime customers
+    - General Customers
+    - Probelmatic customers
+- Built Logistic regression model
-- Built Logistic regression model, Random Forest model, K-mean Clustering
+- Built Random Forest model
+- Derived Business insights and futher action points

 Using the results from this  case study ,one can prioritise the work of following up with specific customers beforehand to get the payments on time.